mahboubehfaghih/challenge-machine-learning-api-deployment/README.md

 Heroku needs only two basic files for deployment.

-The first thing we need to do is define which libraries our application uses.
-To achieve this, we need to create a requirements.txt file.
+The first thing I need to do is define which libraries my application uses.
+To achieve this, I need to create a requirements.txt file.

-For Heroku to be able to run our application like it should, we need to define a set of processes/commands that it should run beforehand.
+For Heroku to be able to run my application like it should, I need to define a set of processes/commands that it should run beforehand.
 These commands are located in the Procfile.

 Once the application is created on Heroku, we're ready to deploy it online.